 Caroline Cafferty, Operations Director at justteachers – specialists in matching school staffing needs with the best available teachers, teaching assistants and SEN staff – gives her top tips on how to create a winning CV and write an excellent personal statement to support an application.

 Competition for teaching jobs is fierce!
 Many teachers do not realise that an effective CV can make the difference between being shortlisted for the job of their dreams and not making it past the first stage of recruitment.
 Often NQTs and graduating teachers struggle the most because they may have not written a CV before and they feel they do not have enough experience to make their CV stand out – but this certainly is not the case as schools and agencies always need new recruits.
 By following these guidelines you can ensure you are giving yourself the best possible chance of success.

 An application form is simply not enough to get you noticed.
 Having a teaching CV will enable you not only to sell yourself but to market yourself actively to schools, agencies and potential employers.
-It is also requires relatively little time investment from you – great while you are still completing your studies, or already busy working in a full-time role.
+It also requires relatively little time investment – great while you are still completing your studies, or already busy working full-time.

 You need a dedicated teaching CV because: